Annabrabender/credit-risk-classification/README.md

 If you do not recommend any of the models, please justify your reasoning.

- The Machine leanring model 1 does an exceptional job at prediciton the healthy loan '0'.
+ The Machine learning model 1 does an exceptional job at prediciton the healthy loan '0'.
 The precision, recall, and f1-score are all 1.00 which is the best it could be.
 As for the high-risk loan '0' the score are less high but still very good.
 The model could still imporve closer predictions for the high risk loans.

  Fitted with the oversampled data, the Machine Learning Model 2 is well better suited to predict the high risk loan label, and the healthy loan label precition is still very high.